JeffMcClintock/GMPI/README.md

     </Audio>
   </Plugin>
 ```
-Every plugin has a unique-identifier (the 'id') this can be a URI, a GUID or as in this example, the manufacturer and plugins names.
-Then the XML lists the plugins parameters, and then its I/O (audio and MIDI input and output channels).
-A plugin can have any number of audio connections, and any number of MIDI connections.
+Every plugin has a unique identifier (the 'id').
+This can be a URI, a GUID, or, as in this example, the manufacturer and plugin names.
+Then, the XML lists the plugin's parameters and its I/O (audio and MIDI input and output channels).
+A plugin can have any number of audio connections and any number of MIDI connections.
 The third pin provides access to the parameter.

 # Thread safe by default

 With GMPI, all Processor and Editor methods are thread-safe. i.e. the DAW does not ever call GUI components from the real-time thread, or vice versa.
-GMPI plugins by default require no locks (e.g. `std::mutex`) and require no atomic values (e.g. `std::atomic`) when communicating between the various components.
+GMPI plugins by default require no locks (e.g. `std::mutex`) and requires no atomic values (e.g. `std::atomic`) when communicating between the various components.
 This is because the GMPI framework includes a wait-free, lock-free message-passing mechanism.
 This feature alone eliminates a large
-class of common bugs and data-races which are found in audio plugins, and makes it trivial to run the audio processor out-of-process.
+class of common bugs and data-races found in audio plugins makes it trivial to run the audio processor out-of-process.

 # Single Source of Truth

-A plugin contains several parts, like the User-Interface and the Audio-Processor.
+A plugin contains several parts, like the User Interface and the Audio Processor.
 These objects often have different lifetimes, may run on different threads, and might be paused or suspended at various times.
 All of these parts need to by synchronized with each other and with the DAW.
 When a parameter changes on the UI that change is communicated to both the Processor and the DAW.
-And when a Parameter is changed or automated by the DAW, that change is syncronised with the plugins UI and with it's Processor.
+And when a Parameter is changed or automated by the DAW, that change is synchronised with the plugin's UI and with its Processor.

   A common source of bugs and odd behaviors like parameter jitter is when a plugin API is not clear about which part 'owns' the state of the parameters.
 GMPI takes a different approach by assigning the 'single source of truth' to the DAW.
 In GMPI both the plugin UI and the Processor are 'listeners' on the plugin state.
 And the plugin state is owned by the DAW.

   This solves the problem of keeping the UI in sync with the state, even when the UI can be closed and reopened.
-It keeps the Processor in sync with the state, even when the processor can be suspended and resumed, and it eliminates the need for the DAW to explicitly keep querying/setting the plugin state when saving/loading a DAW sessions, when automating parameters and when performing undo/redo operations.
-This system radically simplifies the serialisation of the plugins state and presets.
+It keeps the Processor in sync with the state, even when the processor can be suspended and resumed, and it eliminates the need for the DAW to explicitly keep querying/setting the plugin state when saving/loading a DAW session, when automating parameters and when performing undo/redo operations.
+This system radically simplifies the serialization of the plugin's state and presets.
 GMPI plugins don't even need explicit handling of serialisation....

 # Serialization by default